Sargentsteak/Sentiment-Analysis/README.md

 2. It’s really helpful for businesses because it helps understand the overall opinions of their customers.
 3. For this project, you will use an IMDB dataset that contains 50k movie reviews. with 2 columns (review and sentiment).
 4. The goal is to build the best machine learning model that predicts the sentiment given a movie review.
-5. To make this project beginner friendly you only have to predict whether a movie review is positive or negative.
-6. This is known as binary text classification because there are only two possible outcomes.
+5. This is known as binary text classification because there are only two possible outcomes.

 Data set : https://www.kaggle.com/lakshmi25npathi/imdb-dataset-of-50k-movie-reviews